Why You Can't Sleep

 - 3

-Brief hold for 2 counts — do not grip the breath, just pause.
+Brief hold for 2 counts — don't grip the breath, just pause.

 - 4

-Exhale slowly through the nose for 6 counts — 50% longer than the inhale.
+Exhale slowly through the nose for 6 counts.

 - 5

-Begin the next inhale immediately without a bottom hold.
+Begin the next inhale immediately.
+No bottom hold.

 - 6

 Continue for 8 minutes.
-Focus attention on the sensation of air entering the nose.
+Keep attention on the sensation of air entering the nose.

-Cognitive hyperarousal at bedtime is driven by elevated norepinephrine — the same neurotransmitter activated during acute stress.
-The extended exhale (1.5:1 ratio) drives high-frequency HRV increases that directly signal the locus coeruleus to reduce norepinephrine output, quieting the racing-mind loop.
+Cognitive hyperarousal at bedtime is driven by elevated norepinephrine.
+The extended exhale (1.5:1 ratio) drives HRV increases that signal the locus coeruleus to reduce norepinephrine output — quieting the racing-mind loop at the source.

-Maximizes melatonin release via HRV coherence — best for early sleep onset
+Maximizes HRV coherence — best for sleep quality, not just onset

 - 1